digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 Note that the party responsible for claiming an effect can be specified flexibly in the :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` contract.
-Through this custodians can be given the authority to push a given corporate action to the asset holder, as is common in current operating procedures.
+Through this contract, custodians can be given the authority to push a given corporate action to the asset holder as is common in current operating procedures.

 The model also supports atomic, intermediated settlement of lifecycle events.
 For example, if a